 Personalized Care and Guidance

-Sarah is state licensed as a Licensed Clinical Social Worker and is the Director at Interconnections.
+Sarah is state licensed as a Licensed Clinical Social Worker and an Independent Clinical Supervisor.
+She serves as the Director at Interconnections.
 She is a Therapist, Custody and Placement Mediator, and Custody and Placement Evaluator.
 In her therapy work, Sarah works individually with adults, teens and children to overcome issues of anxiety, depression and stress while emphasizing client empowerment.
 Sarah also works with couples to improve communication and build trust in their relationships.
 In her family court roles, she promotes successful outcomes for children by encouraging clients to achieve low-conflict, positive co-parent communication.
 She is also an instructor of the co-parenting class for the Kenosha County Family Court where she helps divorcing couples find cooperative ways to parent post divorce.

 Sarah received a Master of Social Work from the University of Wisconsin-Milwaukee, Divorce Mediation training at the University of Wisconsin-Madison, a Bachelor's degree with a concentration in Sociology and Criminal Justice from the University of Wisconsin-Parkside, and Parent Coordination Core Training through the American Psychological Association (APA).
 She has been a scholarship recipient for both the Association of Family and Conciliation Courts (AFCC) and Wisconsin Inter-Professional Committee On Divorce (WIPCOD).
-She has post-graduate training in domestic violence, parental alienation, high conflict families, cultural fluency, personality disorders, issues in parent relocation, Cognitive Behavioral Therapy (CBT), and is state certified to provide Screening, Brief Intervention, and Referral to Treatment (SBIRT) services in Wisconsin.
+She has post-graduate training in domestic violence, parental alienation, high conflict families, cultural fluency, personality disorders, issues in parent relocation, Cognitive Behavioral Therapy (CBT), trauma focused supervision and is state certified to provide Screening, Brief Intervention, and Referral to Treatment (SBIRT) services in Wisconsin.
+She is an adjunct professor for George Williams College of Aurora University, helping prepare future Social Work candidates.
 Additionally, Sarah currently serves as a Board Member for WIPCOD, helping to ensure that professionals working in Family Court have access to high level continuing education, led by experts in the field.

 Jena Cluka, LCSW